zesk/build/docs/tools/deployment.md

 #### Environment

-- DEPLOY_REMOTE_PATH - path on remote host for deployment data
-- APPLICATION_REMOTE_PATH - path on remote host for application
-- DEPLOY_USER_HOSTS - list of user@host (will be tokenized by spaces regardless of shell quoting)
-- APPLICATION_ID - Version to be deployed
+DEPLOY_REMOTE_PATH - path on remote host for deployment data APPLICATION_REMOTE_PATH - path on remote host for application DEPLOY_USER_HOSTS - list of user@host (will be tokenized by spaces regardless of shell quoting) APPLICATION_ID - Version to be deployed
+BUILD_TARGET - The application package name

 ### `deployRemoteFinish` - This is **run on the remote system** after deployment; environment